Descanonge/neba/docs/source/datasets.rst

    Each plugin is a mixin: a class that is not intended to work on its own, but as a additional parent of the user data manager class.

-   Plugins are subclasses of :class:`~plugin.Plugin`.
-On instanciation, the data manager detects them and call :meth:`plugin.Plugin._init_plugin` on every plugin that is a direct parent of the manager class.
+   Plugins are subclasses of :class:`.Plugin`.
+On instanciation, the data manager detects them and call :meth:`.Plugin._init_plugin` on every plugin that is a direct parent of the manager class.
 This allows to initialize every plugin.